dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Spring2019.md

 Similarly, any vector of the form $\vector e_i - \vector e_j$ where $i\neq j$ is also an eigenvector with eigenvalues $\lambda = 0$.
 This supplies the remaining $p-1$ possibilities.
+Note that this also supplies $p-1$ linearly independent vectors that span the corresponding eigenspace.

 So
 \begin{align*}